sktime/sktime/docs/source/developer_guide/continuous_integration.rst

 .. _pre-commit: https://pre-commit.com

 We use `pre-commit`_ for code quality checks (a process we also refer to as "linting" checks).

-We recommend that you set this up locally as it will insure that you never run into code-quality errors when you make your first PR!
+We recommend that you also set this up locally as it will ensure that you never run into code quality errors when you make your first PR!
 These checks run automatically before you make a new commit.
 To setup, simply navigate to the sktime folder and install our pre-commit configuration:

 ::